merely-useful/py-rse/index.md

 - [Python 3][python] (via the Anaconda distribution)
 - [GNU Make][gnu-make]

-Please see Appendix \@ref(install) for instructions on how to set all of this up.
+Please see Appendix \@ref(install-software) for instructions on how to set all of this up.

 ## Syllabus {#intro-syllabus}